locka99/cpp-to-rust-book/why_rust/index.md

 So Rust began life as a research project by Graydon Hoare in 2009 for the Mozilla foundation to solve these issues.
 It progressed until the release of version 1.0 in 2015.

 The project is hosted on [GitHub](https://github.com/rust-lang/rust).
 The language has been _self-hosting_ for quite some time - that is to say the Rust compiler is written in Rust, so compiling Rust happens from a compiler written in Rust.
 Get your head around that!
 But it's the same way that C and C++ compilers are these days too.

+[^1] Read this [Mozilla internal string guide](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Guide/Internal_strings) to get a flavor of the sort of problems the browser had to overcome.
+STL strings were too inefficient / flakey from one compiler to the next and so the browser sprouted an entire tree of string related classes to solve this issue.
+Similar tales are told in QT and other large libraries.

 ## Problems with C/C++